Packaging best practices

 - Any carton of 2 or more mixed individual products should include a packing list for that specific carton.

-A packing list is required for packages that are sent to Shipwire warehouses.
+A packing list is required for packages that are sent to Ingram Micro warehouses.
 A packing list is automatically generated when you create a receiving order in your Shipwire account.

-- The packing list should be clear and indicate exactly how many boxes, cartons, and containers are arriving, and the contents of each of these.
+- The packing list should be clear and indicate exactly how many packages, cartons, and containers are arriving, and the contents of each of these.

 - The packing list should match the contents of the ASN.

-- A master carton should not arrive with mixed products inside, but if mixing is necessary, include a specific packing list for that master carton.
+- A master case should not arrive with mixed products inside, but if mixing is necessary, include a specific packing list for that master case.

-Merchants are responsible for ensuring that merchandise is sufficiently protected from damage during transit and delivery to a Shipwire distribution center.
+You are responsible for ensuring that merchandise is sufficiently protected from damage during transit and delivery to an Ingram Micro distribution center.
 This requires shipping cartons that are adequately packed for shipment.

 - For cartons containing glass or plastic bottles, use dividers to protect the merchandise from breakage or crushing.
 Fragile items should be individually packed in cartons that will protect them from being damaged.